22. NAVAL INTERCEPTION AND COMBAT

 22.1 NAVAL INTERCEPTION:

-22.11 GENERAL: When a player undertakes any naval activity, the opposing player may attempt to intercept with any of his own uncommitted, uninverted naval units.
+22.11 GENERAL: When a player undertakes any naval activity, the opposing player may intercept with any of his own uncommitted, uninverted naval units within interception range.
+The moving player may then counter-intercept with uncommitted naval units, and the opposing player may then counter-counter-intercept uncommitted naval units.
 A naval unit is considered to be uncommitted if it is not engaged in another naval activity already announced during the same segment of the player turn.
-Interception is subject to the qualifications set out below:
+Interceptions are subject to the qualifications set out below:

 A. IMMUNITY FROM INTERCEPTION: The following naval units may not be intercepted:

-F. OFFENSIVE PATROLS: Naval units on offensive patrol may not intercept except by counter-intercepting in support of intercepted friendly naval units (21.4182).
+D. OFFENSIVE PATROLS: Naval units on offensive patrol may counter-intercept only by supporting intercepted friendly naval units (21.4182).

-22.111 NO BRP EXPENDITURE REQUIRED: Interceptions and counter-interceptions do not require any expenditure of BRPs.
+22.111 NO BRP EXPENDITURE REQUIRED: Interceptions are not an offensive naval operation and do not require any expenditure of BRPs.
+Similarly, counter-interceptions and counter-counter-interceptions do not require any expenditure of BRPs.

 22.112 Interceptions may not be attempted unless the countries involved are already at war; a player may not declare war during his opponent’s turn in order to intercept.